bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.5.10 [08/24/22]
+    - Added support for multiple locomotives with the same address (CS2 UID + Name now uniquely identifies a locomotive)
+    - Improved layout UI: buttons for small and large layout pop-up
+    - Improved layout UI: button for opening all layout pop-ups at once

 * v1.5.9 [04/21/22]
     - Moved locomotive sync option to right-click menu
     - Bulk operations no longer lock up the UI